InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - CMP API v2.md

 The callback shall be invoked with `false` as the argument for the `success` parameter if the callback could not be registered as a listener for any reason.

-**Note:** The `addEventListener` callback, upon registration, should be immediately called with the current TC String, then subsequently called on any TC String changes until it is removed as listeners via `removeEventListener`.
+**Note:** The `addEventListener` callback shall be immediately called upon registration with the current TC data, then subsequently called again on any TC String changes unless it is removed via `removeEventListener`.
 ______

 #### `removeEventListener`